HeX0Rci5T/hex0rci5t.github.io/_posts/2025-10-20-disassembler.md

 ---
-title: the disassembler
+title: The Disassembler
 date: 2025-10-20 15:19:50 +0800
 categories: [projects]
 tags: [projects]
 ---
-### The Disassembler
+### Hello,
-The Disassembler

-Hello, this is my first post, where I'll showcase a disassembler I've made a while ago, what's so special about it you ask? (even if you didn't) <b>It reassembles a modified instruction structure into bytes!</b>
+this is my first post, where I'll showcase a disassembler I've made a while ago, what's so special about it you ask? (even if you didn't) <b>It reassembles a modified instruction structure into bytes!</b>

 Why Is it so fucking cool? well, because We can Stick something in the middle of the <i>.text</i> section insert a jmp before the inserted <i>stuff</i> and modify ALL the fucking instructions to point where they'd point without the new bytes stuck fuck-knows-where-ever just so they fit between instructions, so you can have e.g - ascii art in between valid instructions, with a little jump on top of it and everything executes as it shall.